-FTP_ITC.1.1 The TSF shall be capable of using TLS to provide a communication channel between itself and another trusted authorized IT product entities supporting the following capabilities: audit server; that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from disclosure and detection of modification or disclosure, of the channel data.
+FTP_ITC.1.1 The TSF shall be capable of using TLS to provide a communication channel between itself and another trusted authorized IT product entities supporting the following capabilities:

+audit server; that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from disclosure and detection of modification or disclosure of the channel data.

-FTP_ITC.1.2 The TSF shall permit [selection: the TSF or the authorized IT entities] to initiate communication via the trusted channel.
+FTP_ITC.1.2 The TSF shall permit [selection: the TSF] to initiate communication via the trusted channel.